msc-acse/acse-9-independent-research-project-AdannaAkwats/README.md

 ## Contributing

-Please contact a team member directly if you would like to be involved with the development of this software.
+Please contact the author if you would like to be involved with the development of this software.

 ## Versioning